-As Town Justice, he presided over one of the busiest Courts in the State of New York, which handles approximately 25,000 cases annually, including criminal cases, vehicle and traffic cases and civil proceedings.
-Further, at the request of the NYS Office of Court Administration, Peter served as Acting City Court Judge for Albany, Cohoes, Hudson and Troy.
+As Town Justice, he presided over one of the busiest courts in the State of New York, which handles more than 25,000 cases annually, including criminal cases, vehicle and traffic cases and civil proceedings.
+Further, at the request of the NYS Office of Court Administration, Peter served as Acting City Court Judge for Albany, Cohoes, Hudson, and Troy.

-Professional Organizations and Community Involvement: Throughout his tenure on the bench, Peter has been active in professional organizations and in community service.
+Throughout his tenure in public service, Peter has been active in professional organizations and in community service.
 He has served as President of the Albany County Bar Association and as a delegate to the NYS Bar Association’s House of Delegates.
 He has served as a member of the NYS Bar Association’s Committee on Procedures for Judicial Discipline and served on the Association’s Special Committee on Youth Courts.
-Peter is a member of the Board of Trustees of Albany Law School and serves as President of the School’s National Alumni Association.
+Peter served on the Board of Trustees of Albany Law School and as President of the School’s National Alumni Association.
 He is also a member of the State Magistrate’s Association, the Capital District Women’s Bar Association, the NYS Bar Foundation, BPOE Watervliet-Colonie #1500, and the Kiwanis Club of Greater Colonie.

 Peter has made numerous presentations concerning the Court system in local schools and to community groups.
 He also has presented his annual Gavel Award to teachers who promote knowledge of the Courtroom in the classroom.